apcodes/comp423-course-notes/docs/tutorials/go-setup.md

 2. Fill in the details as follows:
 ```
    Repo Name: Go Project
-   Description: Making an Hello World in Go!
+   Description: "Making an Hello World in Go!"
    Visibility: Public
 ```
 3. Do not initialize the repo with a README, .gitingore, or license.
-4. click **Create Repository**.
+4. Click **Create Repository**.

 ### Step 3.
 Link your Local Repository to Github
 1. Add GitHub Repository as remote.